 "Maintenance Releases" in the Release Notes incorporate a collection of fixes and minor RFEs.
-IDM 7.0.4 is the latest maintenance release for IDM 7.
-To upgrade an existing IDM 7 deployment to IDM 7.0.4, follow these steps:
+IDM 7.1.6 is the latest maintenance release for IDM 7.1.
+To upgrade an existing IDM 7.1 deployment to IDM 7.1.6, follow these steps:

-- 1. Download and extract the IDM 7.0.4 binary from the ForgeRock BackStage download site. - 2.
-Copy any customized configuration files, scripts, or workflow definitions from your existing deployment to the comparable directory in your 7.0.4 deployment. - 3.
-Copy the conf/authentication.json file from your existing deployment to the conf directory in your 7.0.4 deployment. - 4.
-Copy the keystore and truststore from your existing deployment to the 7.0.4 deployment.
+- 1. Download and extract the IDM 7.1.6 binary from the ForgeRock BackStage download site. - 2.
+Copy any customized configuration files, scripts, or workflow definitions from your existing deployment to the comparable directory in your 7.1.6 deployment. - 3.
+Copy the conf/authentication.json file from your existing deployment to the conf directory in your 7.1.6 deployment. - 4.
+Copy the keystore and truststore from your existing deployment to the 7.1.6 deployment.
 For example:

-cp -r /path/to/openidm7/security /path/to/openidm704
+cp -r /path/to/openidm710/security /path/to/openidm716

-- 5. Configure the IDM 7.0.4 server to point to your existing repository: - a.
+- 5. Configure the IDM 7.1.6 server to point to your existing repository: - a.
 If you are using an external DS repository, make sure that the conf/repo.ds.json file in your new deployment is accurate. - b.
-If you are using a JDBC repository, make sure that the conf/repo.jdbc.json and conf/ datasource.jdbc-default.json files in your new deployment are accurate, and that your resolve/ boot.properties file has the correct values for openidm.repo.host and openidm.repo.port. - 6.
-The Flowable embedded workflow engine has been upgraded to version 6.6.0 in IDM 7.0.4.

-If you have existing workflow data in your IDM 7 instance, run the schema update scripts for your repository type (in the openidm/db/database-type/scripts/updates directory).
+If you are using a JDBC repository, make sure that the conf/repo.jdbc.json and conf/datasource.jdbc-default.json files in your new deployment are accurate, and that your resolve/boot.properties file has the correct values for openidm.repo.host and openidm.repo.port. - 6.
+The Flowable embedded workflow engine was upgraded to version 6.6.0 in IDM 7.1.2.
+If you are updating IDM from a version earlier than 7.1.2, and have existing workflow data in your IDM 7.1 instance, run the schema update scripts for your repository type (in the openidm/db/database-type/scripts/updates directory).